 The Charge Review

 I really liked The Charge, you could say it charged me up!
-But really though, this book is a great way to get some motivation and simple tips on how to become a better person.
-I especially like the way that it’s organized with five baseline drives and five forward drives, which makes it easy to remember them!
+I especially like the way that it’s organized with five baseline drives and five forward drives, which makes it easy to remember them.

 Who would I recommend The Charge summary to?